Abhishek-2505/US-Accidents-Exploratory-Data-Analysis/README.md

 ## Insights gathered...

 ### What are the states and cities with more number of accidents?
+In this section we will analyze about the states and cities.

-This analysis contains accident records from all the states of USA excluding Alaska and Hawaii.
+There are 51 states in USA but this data contains accident records of only 49 states.
+This analysis does not contain Alaska and Hawaii states.

 Let's plot the statewise distribution of the accidents.
 ![Statewise distribution plot](https://github.com/Abhishek-2505/US-Accidents-Exploratory-Data-Analysis/blob/main/images/newplot.png)